Kotlin/KEEP/proposals/KEEP-0444-improve-compile-time-constants.md

 From now on all such marked functions will be allowed inside a constant context.
 This improves usability and documentation of Kotlin as users will only need to look up if a function is marked with the annotation and don't need to remember all the special cases.

-Additionally we will add special handling in Dokka to produce a note on those functions that they can be used inside a constant kontext.
+Dokka and IntelliJ will add special handling for functions with the annotation to show a note that these are evaluatable.

 ### Unsigned Integers